What is Staystitching?

 - Facings that match a curved or angled edge should also be staystitched so they will match their corresponding pattern pieces.

-Once the staystiching is complete, check the dimensions of the fabric against the original pattern piece.
-If there is some stretching, you can very gently pull it back into shape by pulling every 3rd stitch with a pin until the piece resumes its original dimensions, and then pressing it back into shape.
-It your staystitching is a little too tight, clip a few stitches here and there, and gently pull it back into shape.
+Once the staystitching is complete, check the dimensions of the fabric against the original pattern piece.
+If there is some stretching, you can very gently pull it back into shape by pulling every 3rd stitch with a pin until the piece resumes its original dimensions and then pressing it back into shape.
+If your staystitching is a little too tight, clip a few stitches here and there, and gently pull it back into shape.

 Direction of staystitching

 There are two trains of thought on staystitching.
 The ‘best' sewing manuals will tell you to always stitch in opposing directions.
 So for a curved neckline, you would sew from the shoulder to the center, then start again at the other shoulder and stitch to the center.
 In couture sewing, sewing with the most delicate of fabrics or where absolute symmetry is required, then you could take the time to make this extra effort.

 While no doubt this is technically correct, for most home sewing applications, and most fabrics, a simple line around the neckline from one shoulder to the other would suffice, and most modern sewing patterns would instruct you this way.

 However, it does make sense that if you are sewing one armhole from top to bottom, that you also sew the other armhole from top to bottom.
 If you sew one shoulder from neck to arm, you also sew the other shoulder from neck to arm.

 Am I going to use this soon?

 Now you might be wondering why I'm telling you all this.
 What's the sudden interest in staystitching?
 Well, you might just find that this technique will be used in the next free sewing pattern coming to the site early in November.

 Authored by: Deby at So Sew Easy